parthnaik7/selenium-framework/docs/README.md

 | Subclasses share a common constructor | Multiple inheritance needed |
 | `BasePage`, `BaseTest`, `BaseDriver` | `ITestListener`, `IRetryAnalyzer` |

-> **Common interview trap:** "Why not make BasePage an interface?" — An interface can't hold the `WebDriver driver` field or the constructor that initialises it.
+> Why not make BasePage an interface?" - An interface can't hold the `WebDriver driver` field or the constructor that initialises it.
 Every page class would have to manage its own driver, which defeats the DRY principle entirely.

 ---